A popular Northumberland Estuary

-As the river Coquet flows past the village of Warkworth and meets up with the coast, it arrives at Amble.
+As the river Coquet flows from the coast to the east; or past the village of Warkworth to the west, it passes through Amble.
 Amble is famous for its small fishing port and tasty fish and chips and is a popular tourist attraction.
 In recent years facilities have increased with more shops and cafes appearing.
 Visitors can also enjoy boat trips from the harbour, with Puffin Cruises to Coquet Island.
+Coquet Island is home to colonies of seabirds, which include Roseate Terns.

 Amble is a great site for birding with a wide range of species present all year round.
 Goosanders and Eiders can often be seen making their way along the river, whilst Cormorants and a wide selection of Gulls, frequent the area daily.
 At times Divers and Slavonian or Red-necked Grebes travel from the sea, stopping just off shore or entering the estuary.
 At these times visitors are rewarded with great views, of a bird, which is usually observed from a distance through a telescope.

 During tidal changes, an huge expanse of mud-flats is revealed, which is filled with the calls and feeding activity of a wide selection of waders, especially in the autumn/winter.
 Grey Herons and at times Little Egrets are also recorded.

 Over the past seven years the harbour has attracted a lot of birders attention with the presence of a Caspian Gull during the summer months.
 A rare opportunity to see this species in the UK.

 Other birds recorded in 2016 included a Yellow-legged Gull and a White-rumped Sandpiper was found only a few minutes’ drive up the coast.